ebadi/ChalmersSecurity/pages/people/steven.md

 ---
 layout: people
 fname:  "Steven"
-lname: "Van Aker" # This is also used to fetch the list of publications from bib files
+lname: "Van Acker" # This is also used to fetch the list of publications from bib files
 pic: acker.gif
 cid : acker # for creating email/web addresss
 permalink: "/steven/"